Car Sputters When Air Conditioner Is On: 10 Potential Causes

 If AC is low on refigerant and short cycling, it prevents the PCM from relearning new AC on idle trim settings, causing idle sag when AC kicks on/off.

-How it would cause engine sputtering when AC turns on?
+How it would cause engine hesitating when AC is on?

-One of the most noticeable symptoms of AC issues is the engine sputtering when the AC compressor engages.
+One of the most noticeable symptoms of AC issues is the engine stumbling when the AC compressor engages.
 There are a couple reasons this can happen:

 How to diagnose and fix?